Table of contents

 Hamas military commanders are well aware that a straightforward military victory against Israel is impossible.
 But the history of national liberation struggles shows that long-term political victories matter more than dominance on the battlefield: destroying the deterrance capacity and the myth of invincibility of the colonizer, hightening the contradictions within the settler society, inducing international isolation and major economic crises that the colonial project is unequipped to face.

-Israeli-born historian Ilan Pappe [14] and BDS Political economist Shir Ever [15] argue that October 7th mark the beginning of the end for the zionist project.
+Israeli-born historian Ilan Pappe [14] and BDS Political economist Shir Ever [15] argue that October 7th marked the beginning of the end for the Zionist project.
 An unprecedented number of Israelis have left Palestine (500,000 according to Pappe).
 The Israeli army, once believed to be capable of winning any war in impeccable "Blitzkrieg" fashion, is failing militarily both in Gaza against Hamas and in the North against Hezbollah.
 Direct foreign investments and domestic investments have plummeted, while countries like Colombia and Turkey have interrupted Israel-bound exports of key commodities such as coal and cement.
 Israeli society is more divided than ever, between what Pappe calls "the State of Israel" -- liberal, mostly European-descending Israeli settlers, who want Israel to be an "advanced" and "pluralist" European society from which Palestinians are excluded -- and "the State of Judea", comprised of deeply fanatical West Bank settlers who want to turn Israel into a theocratic regime that openly occupies the whole of Palestine.

-Pappe and Ever argue that early indicators of the prompt collapse of zionism are already here, and that it was Hamas's attack on October 7th that escalated the process:
+Pappe and Ever argue that early indicators of the prompt collapse of Zionism are already here, and that it was Hamas's attack on October 7th that escalated the process:

 "Hamas’s assault of October 7 can be likened to an earthquake that strikes an old building.
 The cracks were already beginning to show, but they are now visible in its very foundations."
 [14]